grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 ### traces block

 The `traces` block specifies statements which filter trace telemetry signals.
-Only one `traces` blocks can be specified.
+Only one `traces` block can be specified.

 Name        | Type           | Description                                         | Default | Required
 ----------- | -------------- | --------------------------------------------------- | ------- | --------